 - The National Parks Service, located within the U.S. Department of Interior, administers a number programs for historic preservation in communities.
 These programs include grant funding, tax credits, and other forms of assistance.

-- The National Parks Service administers several additional programs focused on parks, trails, and open space.
+- The National Parks Service administers several programs focused on parks, trails, and open space.
 These programs offer grants, lands, and/or technical assistance for communities interested in establishing or preserving parks, trails, and open spaces.

 - The Transportation Equity Act for the 21st Century (TEA-21) authorizes federal surface transportation programs for highways, highway safety, and transit for 1998 to 2003.
 Special programs include funding for bicycle transportation and pedestrian walkways, recreational trails, scenic byways, ferry boats, and other strategies aimed at reducing sprawl.